s076022/readme-is-hard/README.md

 	-  There is enough air above the dirt to let the tree grow
 	- There are no solid blocks surrounding the tree

-- Need to have in inventory:
+- Need to have in hotbar:
 	- Treecapitator
 	- Jungle / Dark Oak / Spruce Saplings
 	- Enchanted Bonemeal
 	- Fishing Rod
-- Auto Pet rules:
+- Autopet rules:
 	- `When: You throw a fishing hook` -> `Equip Monkey`
 	- `When: You gain Foraging XP` -> `Equip Ocelot`

+- You can set up a redstone clock hooked up to a dropper system to allow for full automation